 Remittances: How to Send Money Abroad

 A remittance is a payment from one place to another, whether it’s a personal transfer or a payment to a business.
-The most common form of remittance happens when people send money to their home country while working abroad.
-Over $100 billion moves from the U.S. alone, and migrants send hundreds of billions of dollars among all other nations annually.
+A common form of remittance happens when people send money back to their home country while working abroad.
+Over $600 billion moved from the U.S. during 2016, and migrants send hundreds of billions of dollars among all other nations annually.
 While in a foreign land, you might send funds to another country for several reasons:

-- To support family and loved ones in your home country
+- To support your family and loved ones in your home country

 - To repay loans